-The swagger of Straw and Rifkind show us how easily the power elite work the system for the benefit of the few, themselves included.
+The swagger of Straw and Rifkind show us how easily the power elite work the system for the benefit of themselves.
 For a fat fee they will alter well discussed and debated company law and regulation, there to protect the public in general and consumer in particular.
 As MPs they are willing to alter or remove rules that govern business practice, ethics and profits.

 Unfortunately the joke is on us.
-Both retire to do as much reading and walking as they like, done on fat pensions.
+Both retire to do as much reading and walking as they like on fat pensions.
 They can say with a satisfied smile, “Hey, at least I get paid for this.”